FAQs

 The best lawn seed for your lawn may differ for your neighbours, friends, and family – and with so many to choose from, it can be hard to decide which one is best!
 Our guide will help break down the best grass seed you need to create the ideal lawn for you that is fit for purpose:

-We have a handy product calculator to help you find out how much grass seed, lawn food wildflower seed you need for your garden.
+We have a handy product calculator to help you find out how much grass seed, lawn food, and wildflower seed you need for your garden.
 All you need to do is measure the length and width of your garden (in metres) and enter them into our product calculator.
-We also have a product calculator on the right-hand-side of each product page on our website.
+We also have a product calculator on the right-hand side of each product page on our website.

 The best grass seed for overseeding your lawn is the one that has been created with your lawn’s needs at the top of the list.
 Overseeding is a good opportunity to regain that lush lawn, repairing any patchy or tired-looking grass that may have emerged from any tough love your garden has been through.
 Click below for our guide on choosing the best grass seed for overseeding:

 Spreaders are a great way to ensure even coverage while overseeding or sowing a new lawn so you can avoid patchiness.
-They are also extremely helpful for applying lawn food or fertiliser to help minimise fertiliser burn, and to make sure all areas receive the same amount product.
-We have a guide on choosing the best spreader settings, to ensure your garden gets the coverage it needs to grow thick and lush:
+They are also extremely helpful for applying lawn food to help minimise fertiliser burn and to make sure all areas receive the same amount of product.
+We have a guide on choosing the best spreader settings to ensure your garden gets the coverage it needs to grow thick and lush:

 Setting your seed up with the best foundation for growth will go a long way to producing the perfect lawn.
 Our Pre-Seed First Feed is packed with all the nutrients your lawn needs to accelerate the growth of new seedlings and get your ultimate lawn well underway!
 Due to its fast-acting nature, this lawn food is also perfect for fixing up wear and tear patches and can be used as a general lawn feed from March to September.
 For sowing a new lawn or overseeding an existing one, our Pre-Seed First Feed contains all the necessary nutrients to get your new grass off to a flying start.